inmo-jang/space-simulator/plugins/README.md

-# SPADE Simulator Plugins
+# SPACE Simulator Plugins

-This directory contains various plugins that define the decision-making logic used by agents in the SPADE Simulator.
+This directory contains various plugins that define the decision-making logic used by agents in the SPACE Simulator.
 Each plugin represents a different strategy for task allocation and decision-making in a multi-agent system.

 ## Available Plugins